sagefy/sagefy/docs/Planning-Sequencer.md

 - `learned` should be able to account for time.
 If a learner doesn't answer in a long time, our prediction of `learned` should go down.
 - We'll want to avoid having to look at previous responses and statistics too much, as it would cost in terms of database queries.
 Preferably, all the results of calculation should be stored in a key-value store and not in the main database.
 - We need aggregates to help learners with:
-    1. Searching for new sets
+    1. Searching for new subjects
-    2. Estimating time to complete units and sets
+    2. Estimating time to complete units and subjects

 Parameters
 ----------